 Birth control patches are considered more than 99% effective in preventing pregnancy if used correctly.
 However, many women may make mistakes in using birth control patches, reducing their effectiveness to about 91%.
 This means that nine in 100 patch users can become pregnant each year (3).

 Patches are more effective if you use them as recommended.
-Although the chance of getting pregnant while using a patch depends on how you use it, women who use it correctly may also have a very small chance to conceive.
+Although the chance of getting pregnant while using a patch depends on how you use it, women who use it correctly have a low risk of getting pregnant.

 The following tips may help you to ensure the effectiveness of the birth control patch (1).